We look forward to hearing from you! Please contact us with comments and questions at:

 By 2004, including goats from the Kitchigami herd (owned by Laura Haggarty), we were milking 17 does, and hauling 35 animals to fifteen rings’ worth of shows.
 We finished 1*M GCH Waiilatpu WAA Camilla, 1*M GCH Waiilatpu WRAL Prima, 2*M GCH Dawnwind Shocking Magdalena, 2*M GCH Dawnwind Mechanical Minuit, and obtained legs for other milking does, bucks, and dry stock.
 All of the mature does obtained their *M designation from DHIR, and we were very pleased with our Linear Appraisal scores.

-Our herd has since moved from Duluth, Minnesota, to Rapid City, SD, to Laramie, WY, to Saratoga, WY, and is now located in Van Tassell, Wyoming.
+Our herd has since moved from Duluth, Minnesota, to Rapid City, SD, to Laramie, WY, to Saratoga, WY, to Van Tassell, WY, and is now located near Hill City, SD.

 Dawnwind Dairy Goats is focused on breeding Alpine dairy goats that are:

 Frances Loehr has a B.S. degree in Science in Agriculture and French Studies from the University of Minnesota and a M.S. degree in Animal Science, specializing in Beef Production and Environment and Natural Resources from the University of Wyoming.
 She is an equine body worker who graduated from the Vluggen Institute for Equine Osteopathy and Education.
 Chris has a B.S. in Animal Science from the University of Wyoming, and is a certified barefoot hoof trimmer through Liberated Horsemanship.
 Both Chris and Frances have a solid background in horsemanship and training.
 Located in the Black Hills of South Dakota, they are developing Loehr Horse Care to improve mobility and performance for horses in the region.